Municipality of Ravne na Koroškem

 The Municipality of Ravne na Koroškem (Občina Ravne na Koroškem) is a municipality in the traditional region of Carinthia in northern Slovenia.
 The seat of the municipality is the town of Ravne na Koroškem.
 Ravne na Koroškem became a municipality in 1994.
+It borders Austria.

 Settlements

 In addition to the municipal seat of Ravne na Koroškem, the municipality also includes the following settlements: